realmar/irc-pasty/README.md

 Pasty can be used by any modern web browser.
 The command line client is compatible with Linux, Mac OS as well as with windows.
 Although the pasty server is designed to run only on Linux or Mac OS.
 (I may add windows support later)

 ### python3
 Pasty server currenty does _not_ support python3 because it uses `irc` from `twisted.words.protocols` which is currenty not available in python3.
-If twisted ports it `irc` words to python3 I will also add support for python3.
+If twisted ports its `irc` words to python3 I will also add support for python3.

 Deployment
 ----------